It's Time To Get Your Own Professional-Grade Plastic Extrusion Machinery!

 Site Editor: CHAOXIN

-The film folds in half (or not, depending on the bag type).
+The film folds in half (or stays flat, depending on the bag type).
 Then heated bars press down to seal the bottom.
 Temperature must stay consistent – a few degrees off and the seal fails.
+Inconsistent heat creates weak spots that burst when the bag is filled.
+Modern machines use PID controllers or pulse sealing systems that maintain precise temperature across the entire bar length.
+For bags with gussets or T‑shirt handles, the folding mechanism must be adjustable.

 A blade or hot wire cuts the film.
-For perforated roll bags, it cuts only part of the width so the bags stay attached.
+For perforated roll bags (like garbage bags on a roll), the machine cuts only part of the width so the bags stay attached.
+A dull blade or misaligned cutter creates jagged edges or incomplete perforations.
+For printed bags, the cut must land exactly between print patterns – which requires a registration system (covered later).

 Individual bags drop onto a stacker that counts and aligns them.
 Roll bags wind onto a core.
-A messy stack means extra work at the packing table.
+A messy stack means extra labor at the packing table.
+A good stacker produces neat, ready‑to‑box piles.
+Some high‑end stackers also include automatic bag counting and tie‑off features, reducing manual handling.

-Not All Bags Are the Same – Here Is What One Line Can Handle
+Not All Bags Are the Same – What One Line Can Handle

 Bag style Where you see it What makes it special

-Plastic shopping bags Grocery stores, retail T‑shirt handles, bottom seal
+Plastic shopping bags Grocery stores, retail T‑shirt handles, bottom seal, often printed

-Undershirt bags Clothing packaging Very thin film, high speed
+Undershirt bags Clothing packaging Very thin film (often 8‑12 microns), high speed

-Garbage bags Homes, factories Perforated roll, strong seals
+Garbage bags Homes, factories Perforated roll, strong seals, heavy gauge film

-Side‑seal bags Produce, bakeries Sealed on two edges
+Side‑seal bags Produce, bakeries Sealed on two edges, often used for pre‑cut sheets

 Little Details That Make a Big Difference on the Floor